The world's GREATEST desserts – how many British favourites made the list?

 Kate Stock/Shutterstock

-Kulfi is a traditional Indian ice cream characterised by having a much higher fat content than typical ice cream or gelato.
-It also isn’t whipped, and this added density makes kulfi more suitable to the local climate, as it melts far slower.
-Instead, milk flavoured with ingredients such as pistachio, mango and saffron is slowly boiled down until a solid mass is formed.
-This is then put into sealed moulds, which are in turn plunged into salted ice to quickly freeze.
-This process ensures a thick and creamy iced dessert.
+Kulfi is a traditional Indian ice cream that has a much higher fat content than typical ice cream or gelato.
+It also isn’t whipped – and this added density makes kulfi more suitable to the local climate, as it melts far more slowly than regular ice cream.
+Milk is flavoured with ingredients such as pistachios, mango and saffron, and slowly boiled down until a solid mass forms.
+This is then put into sealed moulds, which are, in turn, plunged into salted ice.
+This process ensures a thick, creamy, frosty dessert.

 16. Tiramisù, Italy